AsimMerchant/mobile-receipt-printer/README.md

 # 📱 Mobile Receipt Printer (MRP) System

-A comprehensive web-based receipt printing system designed for mobile devices, featuring Bluetooth printer integration and network-based server communication.
+A streamlined web-based receipt printing system for mobile devices, featuring Bluetooth printer integration and network-based server communication.

+---

-## 🚀 **Latest Version: MRP-11**
+## 🚀 **Latest Update: September 2025**

-The MRP-11 system features a **clean, mobile-first interface** with **separation of concerns** architecture:

-### **🎯 System Components:**
+- **Minimal, distraction-free UI:** Only core receipt creation and navigation remain.
+All advanced, diagnostic, QR code, and test print features have been removed for simplicity and reliability.
+- **Automatic receipt saving:** Receipts are saved directly to your chosen folder using the File System Access API.
+The folder selection prompt appears only once per browser session—no user-facing folder controls or status indicators.
+- **Landing and settings pages:** Now focused solely on navigation and essential server configuration.
+All setup guides, troubleshooting, and advanced options have been removed.
+- **No Termux/Android-specific setup required:** The system works in any modern browser (Chrome/Edge recommended for folder saving).
+The Termux setup guide and related instructions have been removed from the UI.

+---

+## **System Components:**

-1. **📱 MRP-11.html** - Simplified receipt creation interface
+1. **📱 MRP-11.html** - Receipt creation interface
-   - Clean 3-button design (Create Receipt, Test Print, Manage Names)
-   - Mobile-optimized responsive design
+   - Clean, mobile-optimized design
-   - Focus on core receipt generation functionality
+   - Focused on core receipt generation
+   - Automatic file saving (no user controls)

-2. **🏠 MRP-11-main.html** - Comprehensive landing page
+2. **🏠 MRP-11-main.html** - Landing page
-   - Termux setup guide and installation instructions
-   - Version library with access to all MRP versions
+   - Simple navigation to receipt and settings
    - Biller reports and data management
-   - Testing and diagnostics tools

-3. **⚙️ MRP-11-settings.html** - Advanced server configuration
+3. **⚙️ MRP-11-settings.html** - Server configuration
-   - Server auto-detection and manual configuration
-   - Network diagnostics and connection testing
+   - Manual and auto-detection of server address
-   - Settings import/export functionality
-   - Advanced configuration options
+   - No advanced/diagnostic/QR features

 ## 📋 **Features**